leotaku/jupyter-ruff/README.md

 Alternatively, learn how to use this extension by reading the [`Demo.ipynb`](https://github.com/leotaku/jupyter-ruff/blob/master/binder/Demo.ipynb) notebook.

 If you are familiar with [`nb_black`](https://github.com/dnanhkhoa/nb_black), this extension can provide a similar mode of operation where cells are formatted as they are executed.
-However, you also have the option to just format cells using menus, the command palette, or format on save.
+However, you also have the option to just format cells using menus, keyboard shortcuts, the command palette, or format on save.

 You may also consult the [Ruff documentation](https://docs.astral.sh/ruff/formatter/) to learn about the underlying formatting rules.